CatTheKocicak/Don-t-XD-Discord-bot/questions.md

 Do you have any questions?
-DM me at Discord
+Write me and email

-MiSTR Thomas#1234
+Thomas@kocicak.eu